 On the first occasion, Jimmy along with another inmate, hid themselves in a garbage truck leaving prison after reported by a pizza delivery women at a local motel who felt that the guys looked suspicious.

-The second time around, Jimmy forged a formidable prison escape plan by using smuggled mobile phones and cut his way through four fences with wire cutters that had been transported via a drone into the prison yard.
+The second time around, Jimmy forged a formidable plan called the Inmate’s great escape plan by using smuggled mobile phones and cut his way through four fences with wire cutters that had been transported via a drone into the prison yard.

 As he did the first time around, Jimmy hid a dummy in his bed to fool the prison guards and escaped at 8 pm.
 However, his escape went unnoticed until 2 am.